 Note: If your marriage has taken a blow because of serious sin in a spouse – adultery, pornography, abuse, addiction – you need “intensive care”.
 Serious sin must be dealt with seriously.
 This post is for couples whose marriages have drifted into mediocrity through neglect.

-If your marriage is stalled, here are five things you can do to kickstart it:
+If your marriage is stalled, here are 10 things you can do to kickstart it:

-Richard and I have often resorted to praying when our discussions stalled.
-The answer did not always come right away, but it did come.
-Continue to pray – together.
-This reaffirms your commitment to each other and your marriage even though your conflict is unresolved.
+Continuing praying together reaffirms your commitment to each other and your marriage even though your conflict is unresolved.